Domesticated plants and animals of Austronesia: Cordyline fruticosa (ti)

 It was carried throughout Oceania by Austronesians, reaching as far as Hawaii, New Zealand, and Easter Island at their furthest extent.
 A particularly important type of ti in Polynesia is a large green-leafed cultivar grown for their enlarged edible rhizomes.
 Unlike the ti populations in Southeast Asia and Near Oceania, this cultivar is almost entirely sterile in the further islands of eastern Polynesia.
 It can only be propagated by cuttings from the stalks or the rhizomes.
 It is speculated that this was the result of deliberate artificial selection, probably because they produce larger and less fibrous rhizomes more suitable for use as food.

 Ti has many uses but it is most notable as one of the most important plants related to the indigenous animist religions of Austronesians, along with fig trees (Ficus spp.).
 It is very widely regarded as having mystical or spiritual powers in various Austronesian (as well as Papuan) cultures.
 Among a lot of ethnic groups in Austronesia it is regarded as sacred.
 Common features include the belief that they can hold souls and thus are useful in healing "soul loss" illnesses and in exorcising against malevolent spirits, their use in ritual attire and ornamentation, and their use as boundary markers.
 Red and green cultivars also commonly represented dualistic aspects of culture and religion and are used differently in rituals.
 Red ti plants commonly symbolize blood, war, and the ties between the living and the dead; while green ti plants commonly symbolize peace and healing.
 They are also widely used for traditional medicine, dye, and ornamentation throughout Austronesia and New Guinea.
-Their ritual uses in Island Southeast Asia have largely been obscured by the introduction of Hinduism, Buddhism, Islamic, and Christian religions, but they still persist in certain areas or are coopted for the rituals of the new religions.
+Their ritual uses in Maritime Southeast Asia have largely been obscured by the introduction of Hinduism, Buddhism, Islamic, and Christian religions, but they still persist in certain areas or are coopted for the rituals of the new religions.

 In Polynesia, the leaves of the green-leafed form are used to wrap food, line earth ovens and fermentation pits of breadfruit, and their rhizomes harvested and processed into a sweet molasses-like pulp eaten like candy or used to produce a honey-like liquid used in various sweet treats.
 In Hawaii, the roots are also mixed with water and fermented into an alcoholic beverage known as okolehao.
-Fibers extracted from leaves are also used in cordage and in making bird traps.
 The consumption of ti as food, regarded as a sacred plant and thus was originally taboo, is believed to have been a daring innovation of Polynesian cultures as a response to famine conditions.
 The lifting of the taboo is believed to be tied to the development of the firewalking ritual.